-The personal consumption expenditure (PCE) price index in the United States increased 0.2 percent month-over-month in October of 2018, following a 0.1 percent rise in each of the previous four months and matching market expectations.
-Cost of goods rose by 0.2 percent, compared with a 0.1 percent drop in September, as durable goods edged up 0.1 percent (vs -0.4 percent in September) and nondurables increased 0.3 percent from 0.1 percent in September.
-Meanwhile, prices of services went up 0.2 percent, the same pace as in the previous four months.
-Excluding food and energy, PCE prices were up 0.1 percent, after a 0.2 percent gain in September and slightly below market expectations of 0.2 percent.
-Year-on-year, the PCE price index advanced 2 percent, the same as in the prior month, and the core index rose 1.8 percent, below a 1.9 percent gain in September.
-Pce Price Index in the United States averaged 57.78 Index Points from 1959 until 2018, reaching an all time high of 108.77 Index Points in October of 2018 and a record low of 16.07 Index Points in January of 1959.
+The personal consumption expenditure (PCE) price index in the United States increased 0.1 percent month-over-month in December of 2018, following a downwardly revised flat reading in November while markets were expecting no growth.
+Prices for services increased 0.3 percent, slightly faster than a 0.2 percent rise in November.
+Cost of goods fell 0.5 percent, following a 0.4 percent drop in November, mainly due to a 0.7 percent decline in cost of nondurable goods (-0.6 percent in November) while prices of durable goods were flat for the third month.
+Excluding food and energy, PCE prices were up 0.2 percent, the same as in the previous month and in line with market expectations.
+Year-on-year, the PCE price index advanced 1.7 percent, below 1.8 percent in November and the core index rose 1.9 percent, the same as in November.
+Pce Price Index in the United States averaged 57.92 Index Points from 1959 until 2018, reaching an all time high of 108.93 Index Points in December of 2018 and a record low of 16.07 Index Points in January of 1959.